MichaelCurrin/dev-cheatsheets/cheatsheets/python_tests.md

 - [PyTest](#pytest)
 	- Python package.
 	- Great for getting into testing.
 Uses functions.
-	- Uses its own form of tests
+	- Uses its own form of tests.
 - [Nose](#nose)
 	- Python package.
-	- Uses unittest tests.
+	- Uses unittest-style tests.
 	- More advanced than PyTest and it recommends PyTest for starting out.